-Z is a second web server maintained by CS staff.
+Z is an experimental web server maintained by CS staff.
 It operates independently from the production CS server on www.cs.utexas.edu.
 It sometimes appears under the alternate name zweb.cs.utexas.edu.

 Anyone with a current CS Unix account.